Childcare Volunteer Project in Mexico - Merida

 What to expect and how you'll make an impact

 For many disadvantaged Mexican families, having reliable childcare enables parents to go to work knowing their children are in a safe environment where they can learn and thrive.

 As a Childcare volunteer you’ll be contributing to developing young children’s social and learning skills during their important early years.
 Not only that, but you’ll also alleviate pressure on parents and give them a better opportunity to work and provide income for their families.

-You’ll volunteer in a wide variety of different settings, including a family crèche or nursery at a children’s therapy center, daycare center for children of single mothers, as well as other community centers.
+You’ll volunteer in a wide variety of different settings, including a family crèche or nursery at a children’s therapy centre, daycare centre for children of single mothers, as well as other community centres.